cofoundry-cms/Cofoundry.Docs/src/Admin Panel/Email Notification Customization.md

 You can take advantage of the the default builder functions by making use of `ICofoundryAdminMailTemplateBuilder`, simply inject it into your builder and use the equivalent methods.

-Here is an baseline implementation without any customization:
+Here is a baseline implementation without any customization:

 ```csharp
 using Cofoundry.Core.Mail;